 Nicklaus Children's Hospital's LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Nicklaus Children's Hospital pediatric care units.
 In addition to ground ambulance transports, the LifeFlight program offers air transport via helicopters operated by PHI, Inc., one of the world's most experienced aircraft operators and the holder of a Part 135 Certificate issued by the Federal Aviation Administration, and through contracted fixed-wing aircraft charters.* Fellows gain the experience of Transport Medicine in several ways during the three years of training including: functioning as a medical control physician; transporting patients while on-call as the "Transport Fellow"; and participating in related didactic activities.

 * Nicklaus Children's Hospital is not a direct air carrier.
 Aircraft, both helicopter and fixed wing, are operated pursuant to contract with Nicklaus Children's Hospital, by companies which are FAA certificated.

-There are five full-time pediatric intensivists on staff.
+There are seven full-time and one part-time pediatric intensivists on staff.
 All faculty members actively participate in teaching and research and are available for mentoring of Fellows.